 I’d hoped the semi-rigid sides of the cubes would let me pack items together more tightly than the ‘roll things up and stuff them into gaps’ approach I’d used in the past, but it didn’t really seem to happen.
 While everything fitted neatly into my bag, the fixed size and shapes of the cubes led to more wasted space than expected.
 Overall, I didn’t seem to gain any room whatsoever by using the three cubes.

 Where they were useful, however, was on a subsequent two-month road trip through New Zealand.
 Being able to separate my gear into cubes for ‘every day’ and ‘now and then’ made it super-easy to just take what I needed when checking in to a hostel, then pack it back up and throw it in the boot/trunk when leaving again.
 I had plenty of jealous comments from Dustin and Lauren as they wrestled their backpacks in and out of the car every day.

 I used the cubes for about six weeks, and while I was happy enough with them, I couldn’t imagine myself persevering with them once the road trip was over.
 Without a car, they just didn’t give me much benefit in my backpack.

 It’s an interesting piece of luggage, occupying a middle ground between a day pack and a compression sack.
-Made of a heavy-grade nylon fabric, it is essentially a smallish cylinder that splits internally into five sections, with drawstrings on both ends to cinch the openings and a strap and buckle system for both applying compression and carrying the Hoboroll.
+Made of heavy-grade nylon fabric, it’s essentially a smallish cylinder that splits internally into five sections, with drawstrings on both ends to cinch the openings, and a strap and buckle system for applying compression and carrying the Hoboroll.